 On 1 January 1935, the Ramblers Association was officially created.
 The first Ramblers Association office was established in Liverpool in 1938.
 Ten years later the organisation began to employ a secretary, Tom Stephenson, full-time.

 Over the past eight decades, we ‘ve continued to grow and change with the times.
-Following national trends towards devolution, Ramblers Cymru became a separate entity in 1974 and Ramblers Scotland followed suit in 1985.
+Devolutions agreements were introduced for Ramblers Cymru in 1974 and Ramblers Scotland in 1985.
 And in the 1990s, in response to the growing number of people leading inactive lifestyles, we widened our activities to include promoting walking as an easy and accessible form of exercise.

-We proudly celebrated our 75th birthday in 2010 and are looking forward to our 80th birthday in January 2015.
+We proudly celebrated our 80th birthday in January 2015.

 We were founded to campaign for walkers’ rights and to improve access laws which kept much of the British countryside out of bounds.
 In 1949, a long campaign to increase access resulted in the landmark National Parks and Access to the Countryside Act.
 The Act required footpaths in England and Wales to be recorded on definitive maps.
 The Act also laid the foundation for the establishment of National Parks and National Trails in England and Wales and National Nature Reserves, the first being established in 1951 at Beinn Eighe in Scotland.